mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 transpired.
 The CURRICULUM_COMPONENT table provides researchers with insight into what likely happened when session information is missing or incomplete.

-A curriculum component is a standard element of a program.
 A program can comprise a fixed curriculum with a predefined endpoint and an enumerated set of standard sessions.
 Or, a program can comprise a recurring curriculum with no endpoint and a set of standard sessions that recur with some frequency.

 In the CODI RDM, a CURRICULUM_COMPONENT points to a PROGRAM via programId.
 A curriculum component is related to a program